legrosmanu/rest-api-squeezebox/README.md

 If you change the value of play_state of you player, it will play or stop the music on your player.
 Notice that it's possible to change the song played for the next in playlist, if you send "+1" for song_currently_played.index_in_playlist.

-### PATCH /players/{uuid}/mixer to turn off or on a player ou just to change the volume
+### PATCH /players/{uuid}/mixer to turn off or on a player, or just to change the volume
 PATCH /players/{uuid}/mixer is to patch the mixer :-).
 So you can use it to turn on or off your player, or change volume, bass and treble.
 For example, if you want turn off your player, you can send :
 ```
 {